-President Nojima decided personally to award the company's stocks to the company's employees.
+President Nojima personally awarded the Company's stocks to the Company's employees.
 Stocks valued at upwards of 600 million yen (1.5544 million stocks) at stock price (386 yen) on May 14, 2019 will be awarded to directors and regular employees of the group.
 Stock grant agreements have been concluded sequentially from August.

-The Company saw its 25th anniversary in August 2019, and while it is drastically transforming its business model, President Nojima decided to grant incentives to motivate employees, as well as to ensure that the employees understand the perspectives of shareholders.
+The Company saw its 25th anniversary in August 2019, and while it is drastically transforming its business model, President Nojima granted incentives to motivate employees, as well as to ensure that the employees understand the perspectives of shareholders.

 Numerous employees will open an account with securities firms and receive the Company's stock grant.
 Stock grants up to 1.1 million yen will not be subject to taxes, but if the grant exceeds that amount, the employee will naturally be required to pay the tax that is owed themselves.
-The Company hopes that the stocks will be held for a mid to long-term period, but the decision is left up to each employee as an individual.
+The Company hopes that the stocks will be held for a mid to long-term period, but the decision was left up to each employee as an individual.